manas0120/AWS-Web-Application/README.md

 Click the Edit button in Network settings to set the space where EC2 will be located.
 And choose the VPC-Lab-vpc created in the previous lab, and for the subnet, choose public subnet.
 Auto-assign public IP is set to Enable.

-b.
-Create Security groups - to act as a network firewall.
+<h4><b>b.
+Create Security groups - </b></h4>To act as a network firewall.
 Security groups will specify the protocols and addresses you want to allow in your firewall policy.

 For the security group you are currently creating, this is the rule that applies to the EC2 that will be created.
 After entering Multi-Tier in Security group name and Description, select Add Security group rule and set HTTP to Type.
 Also allow TCP/80 for Web Service by specifying it.
 Select My IP in the source.
 All other values accept the default values, expand by clicking on the Advanced Details tab at the bottom of the screen.